Speed limits in Australia: Derestriction signs in NSW

 New South Wales's prima facie 50 mph limit, often signed by derestriction signs, was only enforced in cases where a driver's speed could be demonstrated to be excessive or dangerous in the context of prevailing road conditions.
 This was somewhat similar in principle to "reasonable and prudent" limits in other jurisdictions.
 This led to the widespread but misleading belief that no limit applied, and that derestriction signs indicated an "unlimited" limit.
 This belief, coupled with repeated studies showing 85th percentile speeds in excess of 120 km/h on major routes, comparatively high road tolls, difficulty in prosecuting speeding offences, and the variance in meaning of the derestriction sign across states, led New South Wales to harmonise its rural default limit to 100 km/h in 1978.
 The use of derestriction signs in New South Wales was officially discouraged, and on state controlled routes, 100 km/h signs were progressively used instead.

+Proposed limits

+The National Road Safety Strategy 2021-30 recommended the development of a national guide for "best practice and consistent speed limit setting to prevent fatal and serious injuries to vulnerable road users including consideration of reviewing the default speed in built-up areas".

+Open road default speed limit

+In December 2025 a federal proposal to reduce speed limits on some country roads from 100km/h to 80km/h was dumped after 7 years of consideration.
+The proposal would have required the limits to be set at 80km/h unless a higher limit could be justified on engineering grounds.
+It was dumped 11 days after "about 11,000" submissions were received.

+30km/h urban speed limit

+Introducing 30km/h speed limits in urban residential areas would reduce the annual number of lives lost on Australian roads by 13 per cent.

+One of the "main recommendations" of the Independent Review of NSW Speed Zoning Standard in 2023 was to "Explore use of 30 km/h speed zones outside schools".

+In 2023, the City of Sydney filed a formal request with Transport for NSW to lower the city center limit to 30 km/h.
+In June 2024, Transport for NSW was in "early planning discussions" for 30km/h speed zoning for the Sydney CBD, including Millers Point.